dsanders11/chromium-include-cleanup/README.md

     exist which make it unnecessary
   * `clangd` will still suggest an include even if a forward declaration makes it unnecessary
+  * In some circumstances the presence of an incorrect forward declaration will stop `clangd` from suggesting a missing include

 [clangd-releases]: https://github.com/clangd/clangd/releases
 [include-analysis]: https://groups.google.com/a/chromium.org/g/chromium-dev/c/0ZME4DuE06k